datacarpentry/shell-genomics/_episodes/05-writing-scripts.md

 the ``curl`` command above in the AWS terminal, the file will be downloaded to your AWS machine, not your local one.

+Additionally, when downloading files or making changes to files, it is important to have "sanity checks" along the way.
+One common sanity check is to investigate the size of our files after downloading them or after editing them in some way.
+The command ``ls -lh`` is a modified version of ``ls -l`` which allows users to list the files and their sizes in a human-readable format.
+For example, if we use ``ls -lh species_EnsemblBacteria.txt``, the output shows us our file size is 8.0M.
+If we see a different file size that we do not expect, such as 0M, we would have an indication the download did not go as expected.

 ### Moving files between your laptop and your instance

 What if the data you need is on your local computer, but you need to get it *into* the